ostdotcom/website-docupony/platform/docs/1-create.md

 ## b.
 Choose token name and identifier
-During token setup you will set Token Name and select a Token Identifier for your Brand Token.
-You also need to set the conversion rate between your Brand Token and the staked value token (e.g. OST Token, USDC).
+During token setup you will set Token Name and select a Token Identifier for your Token.
+You also need to set the conversion rate between your Token and the staked value token (e.g. OST Token, USDC).

 ![create-account](/platform/docs/assets/token-setup/token_setup.png)